awsdocs/aws-dms-step-by-step/doc_source/chap-oracle-postgresql.migration-process.post-production.md

 Beyond acceptance migration criteria, the application may have well defined KPIs defined already which can be observed when in production on the new system and compared to historical KPIs\.

-For more information, see [How to Migrate Your Oracle Database to PostgreSQL](https://aws.amazon.com/blogs/database/how-to-migrate-your-oracle-database-to-postgresql/) on the *AWS Database Blog*\.
+For more information, see [How to Migrate Your Oracle Database to PostgreSQL](https://aws.amazon.com/blogs/database/how-to-migrate-your-oracle-database-to-postgresql/)\.